 School Supply List:

-School supply lists for each grade level are available in the office and also posted on our school’s website: https://www.marietta-city.org/Domain/9
+School supply lists for each grade level are available in the office and also linked here: ALB Supply Lists 2019, on our school’s Facebook page, and on our website: https://www.marietta-city.org/Domain/9.

 - Burruss Express envelopes will come home from your child’s teacher every Thursday.
 Please sign and return on Fridays!

 - Expect a Burruss Blast newsletter from the Principal at least once per month